linz/qgis-scriptassistant-plugin/docs/overview.rst

 Testing using Travis-CI
 -----------------------

-The plugin `repository <https://github.com/linz/qgis-scriptassistant-plugin`> contains an example of how to run these same tests using Travis-CI.
+The plugin `repository <https://github.com/linz/qgis-scriptassistant-plugin`>_ contains an example of how to run these same tests using Travis-CI.

-Thanks to boundlessgeo for making this possible using `qgis-testing-environment-docker <https://github.com/boundlessgeo/qgis-testing-environment-docker>`_!
+Thanks to Boundless for making this possible using `qgis-testing-environment-docker <https://github.com/boundlessgeo/qgis-testing-environment-docker>`_!

 Add Test Data
 =============